 Subalpine Conifer (SCN) The elevational distribution of subalpine forest communities varies with latitude.
 In the northern Sierra Nevada, such stands begin around 2,450 m and extend up to treeline at 2,750 to 3,100 m (9,000 to 11,000 ft).
 Both upper and lower limits of subalpine species distributions are driven by a variety of factors, including soil resources, water availability, and climatic limiting factors (Fites-Kaufman 2007).

 Subalpine forests are characterized by a relatively short growing season with cool temperatures.
 With the exception of occasional summer thunderstorms, most precipitaiton falls as snow.
 Wet years with abundant snowfall can limit growth as these may produce late-lying snowfields that reduce the length of the growing season.
-Winds are often severe, particularly around exposed ridges.
+Winds can be severe, particularly around exposed ridges.
 Such wind conditions may produce snow-free winter areas that lower soil temperatures and increase plant water stress (Fites-Kaufman 2007).

 Because of the solid granite parent material, areas with deeper soil accumulation can become waterlogged for much of the year.
-For these reasons, the length of the growing season is a function of early season limitation due to low temperatures and snowfields, and late season limitations due to drough.
-Studies of the dynamics of alterations of treeline elevation over the past several millennia have reinforced the significance of complex interactions of both temperature and water availability in determining such changes (Fites-Kaufman 2007).
+For these reasons, the length of the growing season is a function of early season limitation due to low temperatures and snowfields, and late season limitations due to drought.
+Studies of the dynamics of alterations of treeline elevation over the past several millennia have reinforced the significance of complex interactions of both temperature and seasonal water availability in determining such changes (Fites-Kaufman 2007).

 Subalpine Conifer with Aspen (SCN-ASP) Sites supporting P. tremuloides are associated with added soil moisture, i.e., azonal wet sites.
 These sites are found throughout the SCN zone, often close to streams, lakes, and meadows.
 Other sites include rock reservoirs, springs and seeps.
 Terrain can be simple to complex.
 At lower elevations, topographic conditions for this type tends toward positions resulting in relatively colder, wetter conditions within the prevailing climate, e.g., ravines, north slopes, wet depressions, etc. (LandFire 2007c).